VirgilSecurity/demo-nexmo-chat-android/README.md

 val decryptedText = message.text
 ```

-If message sent by other member, let's decrypt it with Virgil PFS.
+If a message is sent by another member, let's decrypt it with Virgil PFS.

 ```kotlin
 // Loadup user session